ibm-cloud-docs/cis/faq.md

 - [VPC Network ACLs (NACLs)](/docs/vpc?topic=vpc-using-acls)– Subnet-level inbound/outbound rules.
 - **Firewall appliances** – Deploy third-party firewalls within your VPC.
 - **DNS filtering** – Use DNS-based services to restrict domains.

-## What changed in the WAF payload limit and Why is the payload limit increasing?
-{: #waf-traffic-limit}

-CIS WAF now inspects request payloads up to 1 MB.
-This limit applies to all plans.
-The increased limit helps the WAF to detect more complex threats that appear in larger request bodies.